 Doing Business With DLA

-The Defense Logistics Agency's Office of Small Business Programs is committed to promoting the use of small businesses, small disadvantaged businesses, HUBZone certified businesses, woman-owned small businesses and service-disabled veteran-owned small businesses in procurements throughout the Agency.
+The Defense Logistics Agency's Office of Small Business Programs is committed to promoting the use of small businesses, small disadvantaged businesses, HUBZone certified businesses, women-owned small businesses and service-disabled veteran-owned small businesses in procurements throughout the Agency.

 DLA is the Department of Defense's largest combat support agency.
 It provides worldwide logistics support in both peacetime and wartime to America's Military Services as well as civilian agencies and foreign countries.